 fresh ground pepper to taste

-Pre heat a large soup pot to medium temperature.
-Add olive oil and onions, fennel, carrots, and garlic until tender.
+Preheat a large soup pot to medium temperature.
+Add olive oil, onions, fennel, carrots, and garlic, and cook until tender.
 Add tomatoes, broth, potatoes, and dried basil.
 Bring to a boil, then lower to simmer for 10 minutes.
-Add clams and cod fish, gently simmer for 10 minutes.
-Add fresh basil, parsley, mussels and cook for 3-5 minutes or until mussels open.
+Add clams and cod fish and gently simmer for 10 minutes.
+Add fresh basil, parsley, and mussels, and cook for 3-5 minutes or until mussels open.

 Add fresh ground black pepper to taste & serve immediately.